 This year, the Agency is committing over $1M to this program, with a goal of doubling the number of artists funded.

 To experience this site in your native language, click below.

 Para visitar este sitio web en su idioma nativo, haga clic a continuación.

 Para experimentar este site em sua língua nativa, clique abaixo.

-Jesse Marsolais has spent the last six years working alongside master letterpress printer John Kristensen at Firefly Press.
+Jesse Marsolais has spent the last six years working alongside mentor letterpress printer John Kristensen at Firefly Press.
 In 2009, the two were awarded a Mass Cultural Council-funded Traditional Arts Apprenticeship to work specifically on Jesse learning to use and maintain 19th-century Linotype and Monotype typecasting machines.

-This past June, Jesse also had the rare opportunity to apprentice under master carver Nick Benson at the John Stevens Shop in Newport, Rhode Island.
-The latter apprenticeship (letter carving in stone) was supported by a Southern New England Folk and Traditional Arts Apprenticeship, a unique program administered by Lynne Williamson which funds master artists and apprentices to work together across state lines in Connecticut, Massachusetts, and Rhode Island.
+This past June, Jesse also had the rare opportunity to apprentice under mentor carver Nick Benson at the John Stevens Shop in Newport, Rhode Island.
+The latter apprenticeship (letter carving in stone) was supported by a Southern New England Folk and Traditional Arts Apprenticeship, a unique program administered by Lynne Williamson which funds mentor artists and apprentices to work together across state lines in Connecticut, Massachusetts, and Rhode Island.

 The latter grant culminated in an open house this past June at the John Stevens Shop (JSS), which Jesse writes about in his own blog post.